Nessi-datatool/nessi/scripts/README.md

 ### run_tests.sh

 A comprehensive test runner script that consolidates all testing functionality.
-It supports multiple test modes, package selection, and other options.
+It supports package selection and other options.
+All tests now run uniformly without fast/long test distinctions.

 #### Test Execution